 Jungle Weather and LITTLE EDEN in the Green season

-The advantage of living up next to the Jungle is the air mixture coming down from the cool Jungle, our altitude is not significant but makes a big difference in temperature.
+One of the advantages of living up next to the Jungle is the breeze coming down from the cool Jungle, our altitude is not significant but makes a big difference in temperature.
 You will experience the sounds of the Jungle here, so many insect noises such as the cicada*, bird and animal noises, in the green season you can hear the waves of the sea too.
 Look out for the bird sound mistaken by a cat, and the soft scream of eagles hovering above.

 Winter or The cold season

-Winter is from middle October till end of April, many people think is the hot season, but it is actually the cold season.
-Here the weather is stable, hardly ever rains and the sea is mostly calm as a pond.
-Of course there are exceptions, and David tries to give customers a relatively correct forecast for the day, or the week.
+Winter is from beginning of November till end of February.
+Here the weather is stable, hardly ever rains and the sea is mostly calm as a fish pond.
 The green season starts at the middle to end of April and ends about the beginning to middle of October.
 A cozy time to chill out and enjoy nature, Koh Chang shows it's true face.
 In Europe you would curl up in front of a fire, here it is nice to curl up in front of a fan.

 The green season

-The Green Season is better known by most people as the rain season, don't be falsely distracted, it is not as half as bad as thought to be.
+The Green Season is better known by most people as the rain season, some years it can be wet green season some years it can be lovely with occasional rain, but heavy.
 Koh Chang is a young island for tourists, every year more and more people visit the island in the green season, there is so much unspoilt scenery.

-September is the wettest month, in August and September it can rain for one or two days non-stop.
-Sometimes it can rain on and off for a week or so but can also be sunny for two to three weeks non stop too.
+September is supposed to be the wettest month, in August and September it can rain for days non-stop, even a week.
+Sometimes it can rain on and off for weeks but can also be sunny for two to three weeks too.

 It is warm so if you are caught in the rain you are soon dry again.
 Every 7-eleven sell capes for 50 Baht, and LITTLE EDEN provides everybody with a personal umbrella.

-The scenery in the green season is gob smacking, when it stops raining the mist folds in waves and ripples over the rain forest mountains, breathtaking scenes, see images below.
+The scenery in the green season is gob smacking, when it stops raining the mist folds in waves and ripples over the rain forest mountains, breathtaking scenes.

 In the green season the tides are stronger, the sea is mostly rough but occasionally can also be calm, so snorkeling and diving can still be possible.
-The beaches can be very dangerous, there are ripp tides which suck people out into the deep, if you ever get stuck in this situation try to swim out of the tide sideways, paralel to the beach.
-Many people have died on Koh Chang, usually due to lack of knowledge, or due to carelessness, and many times because of alcohol so please take care.
-At the north far end of Lonely beach the Ripp tides are strong.
-There are usually red flags when swimming is not recommendable.
+The beaches can be very dangerous, there are Rip-tides which suck people down and out into the deep, if you ever get stuck in this situation swim out of the tide sideways, parallel to the beach.
+Nearly every year people have died on Koh Chang and Lonely Beach, usually due to lack of knowledge, or due to carelessness, and many times because of alcohol so please take care.
+Red flags are put up when swimming is forbidden.

 There are still many activities such as snorkelling trips and some days even good for diving, but there are many other things to do like fantastic Cooking classes, trekking, fishing, or just motor-biking exploring the island, or just enjoy the jungle atmosphere and read a book, and some people like to be here and call it their Jungle Office, we have a fast internet connection accessible throughout the resort.

-There is a very professional Dentist on Klong Prao "The Koh Chang Dentist Clinic", so if you need anything done we really recommend, cleaning is about 1,000 Baht.
+There is a professional Dentist on Klong Prao "The Koh Chang Dentist Clinic", so if you need anything done we really recommend, cleaning is about 1,000 Baht.
 Speaks excellent English and he just loves his work.

-So all in all a trip to Koh Chang can be a low budget holiday and you would experience the Island at it's best, well it is a rain forest!
-A couple of visitors who live on the island said "Little Eden" is the last piece of paradise on Koh Chang.
+So all in all a trip to Koh Chang in the low season can be a low budget holiday and you can experience the Island at it's best, well it is a tropical rain forest!

 About Koh Chang